CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 ### Lecture aids, etc.

 The following equipment is available at the Meeting House.
-Please reserve when you book your room.
+Please reserve these in advance, when you book your room.

 - Digital projector and speakers
 - Overhead projector
-- Projection screens
+- Wall-hung projection screens in Ann Docrwa Room and Meeting Room
 - Flipchart/whiteboard stand
-- Piano
+- Piano (Meeting Room and Annexe bookings only)

 ### Wi-fi